-Place coping blocks as shown using the Step Groove (page 7).
-Use closed-end coping on the outside edges as these will be visible.
+Place standard coping blocks as shown using the vertical Groove (page 7).
 Place a row of standard blocks directly behind the coping.
 Fill with gravel and compact.

 Experience has shown that the inclusion of geogrid reinforcement within each course of steps reduces the effect of settlement.